SIS: Seam-Informed Strategy for T-shirt Unfolding: Experiment

-Note that similar to \cite{flingbot}, we have not filtered out the data when the T-shirt is grasped in its crumpled state, which makes the flinging motion ineffective. \item Motion failures: These occur when the grasping points exceed the working space of the robot, or when an emergency stop is triggered due to robot singularity. \item Releasing failures: We consider a garment release to have failed if the garment remains in the gripper after the gripper fingers open. \end{itemize}
+Note that the following hardware-related failures are excluded from the statistical data since they are not relevant to the performance of our proposed strategy. \begin{itemize} \item Grasping failures: We consider a grasp to have failed if either one or both of the grippers failed to grasp the selected grasping points on the T-shirt.
+We also consider the grasp to have failed if the T-shirt falls off the gripper(s) during the robot motion.
+Note that similar to~\cite{flingbot}, we have not filtered out the data when the T-shirt is grasped in its crumpled state, which makes the flinging motion ineffective. \item Motion failures: These occur when the grasping points exceed the working space of the robot, or when an emergency stop is triggered due to robot singularity. \item Releasing failures: We consider a garment release to have failed if the garment remains in the gripper after the gripper fingers open. \end{itemize}